 When your company is growing fast, it’s a good thing.
 The other exciting part of a growing company is watching your team grow from around 2 people to over 30 people within a particular time frame.
-The sad part however is that at the point where you have already hired over 100 people, it is very easy to lose the grip on your company’s startup culture because there are just too many people and you cannot micromanage them to keep the startup mentality.
-The following 11 tips will show you what to do to maintain a startup culture in a growing company;
+The sad part however is that at the point where you have already hired over 100 people, it is very easy to lose the grip on your company’s startup culture.

 1. Arrive early and leave after everyone has left

+In big corporations, bosses get in late and leave early, sometimes before anyone has left the office.
+To maintain a startup culture in your growing company, you need to show the same zeal you had when you first started.
+Lead by example.
 That way, your employees know that no matter how hard they work, there is always somebody working harder and more committed to the job than them.
 It maintains the hustle mentality that startups usually have.
-Your employees will never want be late because they know they’ll always find you in the office.
+Your employees will avoid being late because they know they’ll always find you in the office.
 Even when they leave earlier than you in the evening, they know that the struggle is still on.

 2. Team-building events

-Organizing team building events outside the office is a very good way to maintain a startup culture.
-In huge companies that have lost the startup mojo, team building events are rare.
-Apart from providing leave days in your startup, organize for events where your employees can get involved outdoors and interact with each other without the constant pressure of deadlines hovering over them.
+Organizing team-building events outside the office is a very good way to maintain a startup culture.
+In huge companies that have lost the startup mojo, team-building events are rare.
+They provide a space where your employees to interact with each other without the constant pressure of deadlines hovering over them.

-Encouraging your employees to know each other outside the office creates strong bonds between them.
+Encouraging your employees to interact outside the office creates strong bonds between them.
 This also enhances communication across the company.
-When people are communicating well, few things can go wrong.
 Startups tend to have better interpersonal communication as a result of such outdoor meetups, and you can implement this as your company grows.

 3. Praise people who live up to the company’s core values

 Each company has its core values.
 When starting a company, core values are drilled into the employees’ systems and they learn to abide by them.
-However, once the company is really growing and more people are being added, founders face the added challenge of ensuring that these core values are still driving the company.
+However, once the company is growing and more people are employed, founders face the added challenge of ensuring that these core values are still driving the company.

-To ensure that employees continue to live by the values that are the foundation of your company, it’s important to praise and award the employees who follow the values to the letter.
+To ensure that employees continue to live by your company values, it’s important to praise and award the employees who follow the values to the letter.
 This encourages other employees to stick to the brand principles.

 4. Let the office be a source of laughter